KnugiHK/OurTube/README.md

 A self-hosting streaming website including video streaming and live streaming.

 # Development Progress
-The prototype of this project is completed and being improved heavily now.
+The prototype of this project is completed and being tested heavily now.

 [You can check out the progress here!](https://github.com/users/KnugiHK/projects/3)

 # Feature